-In some states enterprise goodwill (sometimes called commercial goodwill or professional goodwill) is divisible on divorce and in some states it is not.
+In many states enterprise goodwill (sometimes called commercial goodwill or professional goodwill) is divisible on divorce.
 In some states personal goodwill is divisible on divorce and in some states it is not.
 Part of the differences in law results from differences in meaning of the term "goodwill."
 The following discussion breaks the term "goodwill" down into components that can be more accurately discussed.
 Because some appellate cases use the term "professional goodwill" to mean the enterprise goodwill of a professional business, and other cases use the term "professional goodwill" to mean the personal goodwill of a professional, in order to avoid confusion this Article will not use the term "professional goodwill."